Julia-IO/Interactive_Frontend_Development_Milestone_Project_Hello_Tester/README.md

     -   #### Typography
         -   Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Roboto is a friendly font used frequently in programming, so it is both attractive and appropriate.
     -   #### Imagery
-        -   We've created avatars of the testers to creste a sense of closeness.
+        -   We've created avatars of the testers to create a sense of closeness.

 ## Features